mmeged/portfolio/dataviz2.md

 I decided to re-create the chart as a dot plot.
 Each row represents a country, with labels on the left hand side.
 Each column represents a year, with labels at the bottom.
 The size of each circle corresponds to the gross debt of the general government as a percentage of GDP.
 I chose a blue color for the dots because I felt it was neutral, and kept the dots opaque (as opposed to semi-transparent) so that the comparative sizes of the dots were easier to gauge.
 I utilized a faint grey line that extends from each country on the x-axis, but I'm not sure this is entirely necessary.
 I also have the countries listed in alphabetical order (starting with Australia at the top, ending with USA at the bottom) to make it easier for a reader to find a particular country of interest.

-I think the dot plot is better than the original chart in conveying the relative size of the ratio (that is, it's easier to compare the countries' debt-to-GDP radio).
+I think the dot plot is better than the original chart in conveying the relative size of the ratio (that is, it's easier to compare the countries' debt-to-GDP ratios).
 But there is a lot of scrolling to get to the bottom to figure out what the X category is, and the size of the dots - their worth/meaning - isn't as readily clear as I would like.

 # Tableau Exercise